Panasonic TS7 vs Canon D30

 Many modern cameras cannot only take still pictures, but also record videos.
 The TS7 indeed provides movie recording capabilities, while the Canon D30 does not.
 The highest resolution format that the TS7 can use is 4K/30p.

 Feature comparison: Panasonic TS7 vs Canon D30

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the TS7 has an electronic viewfinder (1170k dots), while the Canon D30 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the TS7 offers a wider field of view (100%) than the one in the Canon D30 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the Canon D30 has a higher magnification (0.54x vs 0.45x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic TS7 and Canon D30 along with similar information for a selection of comparators.

 One feature that is present on the Canon D30, but is missing on the TS7 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.